KudoAI/chatgpt.js/docs/userguide.md

 ## history `obj`

+Object related to the chat history.

 #### isOn

 Returns a boolean value. `true` if the chat history is enabled, `false` otherwise.

+Example code:

 ```js
 if (chatgpt.history.isOn()) {